Brightgate/product/doc/README.md

 # README

-The content used to generate product documentation is placed here, and then manipulated by the build process to produce the various output formats required.
+The content used to generate product documentation is placed in `doc/src`, and then manipulated by the build process, using `doc/build` for intermediate processing.
+The build places artifacts in `doc/output`.
+The client-web subsystem scoops up intermediate build products from `doc/build`.

 ## Requirements